solidi/writing/03-no-description-provided.md

 It was a fascinating read.
 With themes interweaving throughout the chapters, one idea bubbled up that was thought provoking.

-[Yuval Noah Harari](http://www.ynharari.com/) described humans in large groups invent orderly patterns that are understood and valued.
+In his book, [Yuval Noah Harari](http://www.ynharari.com/) identifies humans who invent communication patterns that are valued.
 As described, a *mythical glue*.

 I questioned, is there [such a glue](https://medium.com/hackernoon/software-is-unlike-construction-c0284ee4b723) that applies to our engineering profession?
 Do we, as engineering professionals, have a mythical bond we value?